raffibaba/Portfolio/README.md

 This project has users input random things like a name, place, a body part, and an animal to create a funny story.

 **#Project 3: Multiplication Quiz**
+In this project, users can pick three multiplication quizzes with increasing difficulty.
+The user can also pick the number of questions they want.
+When they finish the quiz, their score is relayed back to them.

+**#Project 4: Number Guesser**